jackrusher/sparkledriver/README.md

 ;;=> "I hope you find Clojure's combination of facilities elegant, powerful, practical and fun to use."
 ```

-There are doc strings for every function, and the tests provide
+In the meantime, there are doc strings for every function and macro,
-several more usage examples.
+and the tests provide several more usage examples.

 ## License